metno/diana/README.md

 features you want to enable in Diana.
 Please consult the `CMakeLists.txt` files.

+To read maps from ESRI shape files, libshp and GDAL (`gdalsrsinfo`) are required.

+For video export, `avconv` is required to merge single frames into a video.

 If you use an IDE like [QtCreator](https://wiki.qt.io/Qt_Creator), you might want to change the generator for `cmake` with the `-G` option (see `cmake --help`), e.g. `-G "CodeBlocks - Unix Makefiles"` or